elena-pr/elena-pr/README.md

 # About Me:
-👋 Hi, I’m Elena Pro, a PhD Candidate at the LSE European Institute.
+- 👋 Hi, I’m Elena Pro, a PhD Candidate at the LSE European Institute.

-👀 I’m interested in political behaviour, political identities and the affective dimension of politics in Europe.
+- 👀 I’m interested in political behaviour, political identities and the affective dimension of politics in Europe.

-I’m currently learning causal inference with observational data.
+- I’m currently learning causal inference with observational data.

-I’m looking to collaborate on ...
+- I’m looking to collaborate any project related to the aforementioned topics.

- 📫 Contact me on e.pro@lse.ac.uk
+-  📫 Contact me on e.pro@lse.ac.uk
-😄 Pronouns: she/her
+- 😄 Pronouns: she/her

 <!---